Skip to main content

 Common Mistakes to Avoid

-• 3Including non-qualifying income like investment income
+• 3Including non-qualifying income like investment income, rental income, pensions, or capital gains in the exclusion

 Related Terms